 - Danao Beach: another one not inviting enough to lay around for long.

 Find below a suggested itinerary to explore Bohol and Panglao.
-I’ve created a list of sights up until 5 full days available in Bohol.
-I’d say 2 full days is the very minimum to have a well-rounded experience of the island.
+Even though I’ve created a list of sights up until 5 full days available in Bohol, I’d say 2 full days is the absolute minimum to have a well-rounded experience of the island.

-This is in order.
-For instance, if you only have 3 days available in the island, my suggestion is that you do the things on first 3 rows.
+This itinerary is in order.
+If you only have 3 days available on the island, my suggestion is that you do the things on the first 3 rows.

 |Days||What to see|